wajahatshaw/school-transportation-system/README_SETUP.md

 ## Key Features Implementation

 ### Soft Delete
-Students use soft delete (`isDeleted` flag) - deleted students don't appear in the list but remain in the database for audit purposes.
+Students, drivers, and compliance documents use soft delete (`deleted_at` timestamp and `deleted_by` user ID) - deleted records don't appear in lists but remain in the database for audit purposes.
+RLS policies automatically exclude records where `deleted_at IS NOT NULL`.

 ### Compliance Expiration Tracking
 Compliance documents are automatically highlighted: